Timor-Leste: Geography

 The climate is tropical with relatively stable temperatures throughout the year.
 A wet season lasts from December to May throughout the country, and lasts slightly longer in the south and the interior due to the effect of a monsoon from Australia.
 During this period, rainfall can reach 222–252 mm per month.
 In the dry season, it drops to 12–18 mm.
 The country is vulnerable to flooding and landslides that occur as a result of heavy rain, especially when rainfall levels are increased by the La Niña effect.
 The mountainous interior is cooler than the coasts.
 Coastal areas are heavily dependent on groundwater, which faces pressure from mismanagement, deforestation, and climate change.
 While the temperature is thought to have experienced a small increase due to climate change, there has been little change in annual rainfall.

 Coastal ecosystems around the country are diverse and varied, with vary spatially between the north and south coastlines, as well as between the eastern tip and areas more to the west.
 These ecosystems include coral reefs, as the country's waters are part of the Coral Triangle biodiversity hotspot.
-The easternmost area of East Timor consists of the Paitchau Range and the Lake Ira Lalaro area, which contains the country's first conservation area, the Nino Konis Santana National Park.
+The easternmost area of Timor-Leste consists of the Paitchau Range and the Lake Ira Lalaro area, which contains the country's first conservation area, the Nino Konis Santana National Park.
 It contains the last remaining tropical dry forested area within the country.
 It hosts a number of unique plant and animal species and is sparsely populated.
 The northern coast is characterised by a number of coral reef systems that have been determined to be at risk.

 There are around 41,000 terrestrial plant species in the country.
-Forests covered 35% of East Timor's land in the mid 2010s.
+Forests covered 35% of Timor-Leste's land in the mid-2010s.
 The forests of the northern coast, central uplands, and southern coast are distinct.
-East Timor is home to the Timor and Wetar deciduous forests ecoregion.
+Timor-Leste is home to the Timor and Wetar deciduous forests ecoregion.
 There is some environmental protection in law, but it has not been a government priority.
 In addition to climate change, local ecosystems are threatened by deforestation, land degradation, overfishing, and pollution.